 I’m a Provost’s postdoctoral fellow in the Department of Language Studies at the University of Toronto Mississauga.
-My current research is in the area of raciolinguistics.
-Specifically, I want to learn more about how immigrants to Canada (like me) who speak with a non-Canadian accent might be perceived as less (or more) employable when prospective employers hear them.
+My current research is in the field of sociolinguistics.
+Specifically, I investigate how immigrants to Canada (like me) who speak with a non-Canadian accent might be perceived as less (or more) employable when prospective employers hear them.
+I’m currently writing up my findings and I’m excited to share what I’ve found!
 Beyond this, I want to look at strategies we can implement to reduce accent/language discrimination in the workplace.

 You can read more about my current research here.